runemalm/OpenDDD.NET/README.md

 - [ ] **Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
 - [ ] **Event Listeners**: Support for defining and managing event listeners to handle domain and integration events, enabling decoupled and scalable event-driven architectures.
 - [ ] **Domain Services**: Encapsulate domain-specific operations that don’t naturally belong to an entity or value object.
-- [ ] **Application Services**: Use application services and actions to coordinate the execution of domain logic and manage transactions.
+- [ ] **Application Services**: Use Action classes to coordinate the execution of domain logic in response to commands.
 - [ ] **Infrastructure Services**: Provide implementations for technical concerns such as logging, email, or external integrations.
 - [ ] **Transactional Outbox**: Ensure event consistency by persisting and publishing events as part of database transactions.